PolrFlar3/ChromeExtensionTEMPLATE/README.md

 # ChromeExtension+BASE_TEMPLATE
 Chrome Extension Base Template for noobies.
-Injects a div into any site.
+Injects HTML and CSS into any site.